learn-co-curriculum/phase-0-intro-to-css/README.md

 ## CSS Declaration

-A property name paired with a value is a CSS declaration.
+A CSS property name paired with a CSS property value is a **CSS declaration**.

 ```css
 color:blue;